 Gordie Theisen is the "father" portion of the father-son combination guiding the Hillsdale College baseball program.
-Together, Gordie and his son Eric, led the Charger baseball team to new heights in 2016.
+Together, Gordie and his son Eric, led the Charger baseball team to new heights in recent years.

 “It’s exciting, we have always talked about how cool it would be to some day have the opportunity to coach together,” Eric Theisen said.
 “We’re fortunate to not only have the opportunity, but have it come so soon.

 “On top of having similar philosophies of pitching and running a ball club, he brings some valuable experience to our staff.
 Most importantly, his expectations match the increasing expectations of this program.
 There is no one I trust more to take the reins of this talented pitching staff.”

 Gordie enjoyed a successful tenure with the Bulldogs, where he helped lead the program to the NCAA Division III national playoffs on multiple occasions.
 He coached three straight MIAA Pitchers of the Year, from 2010-12, and Adrian had a staff earned run average of 2.56 in 2011, which ranked second in all of NCAA Division III.